tiberiuc/redux-react-firebase/README.md

 # redux-react-firebase
 Use Firebase with React and Redux in ES6

+# IMPORTANT !!! - use this branch for Firebase older then v3

 ## Features
 - Integrated into redux
 - Support small data ( using `value` ) or large datasets ( using `child_added`, `child_removed`, `child_changed`